QuotedTF/duelingbook-dark-minimal/README.md

  * ~~Fix TCG and OCG labels~~

- * Better Rock / Paper / Scissors images
+ * ~~Better Rock / Paper / Scissors images~~
+   * Thinking about replacing the entire card rather than just the image in the future

  * ~~Public chat and online users window icons~~